 SEE ALSO: Why is it called Twitter?

 From Gaga to Obama, and everyone in between, Tumblr is full of an incredibly thrifty mix of creatives, and on the outside, the company as a whole seems to reflect this same attitude: there’s no real monetizing business model, nobody’s constantly clamoring for a buyout.
-In an interview with The Guardian, Karp stated, “There are a lot of rich people in the world, but there are very few people who have the privilege of getting to invent things that billions of people use.”
+Tumblr represents a great ‘outside the box’ company name idea, and in an interview with The Guardian, Karp stated, “There are a lot of rich people in the world, but there are very few people who have the privilege of getting to invent things that billions of people use.”
 Minimalism is the key to Tumblr’s freedom, and the reason why the simplicity of its visual intuition and core friendly community spirit just can’t be overwhelmed.
 It may sound a little counterintuitive, but maybe the key to a future buyout is to pass on the early pennies and instead focus your efforts on building something worth talking about.

 Here’s what Tumblr user Ruby had to say about the beloved Tumblr on Hello Giggles: “Tumblr makes it possible to follow people who like super-specific things, like pugs!
 And being an awesome person and Ryan Gosling!
 I mean, when Adam Yauch died, I went to the Beastie Boys’ Tumblr hoping to hear something from AdRock or Mike D. And I did.
 And I still felt sad of course, but it helped to hear from them.
 And when I’m having a tough day IRL, I can go to my own Tumblr page and find something that someone says somewhere in the Tumblr-verse that cheers me up!”